Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/proxy.md

 ```
 ## Step 6: Customize your contract

 Generally, proxy doesn't need other functionality, but if you need something you can customize it by adding proxy logic.
-We will add a `proxy_function` to `ProxyStruct` implemenation.
+We will add a `proxy_function` to `ProxyContract` implemenation.

 You can check an example of the usage of [Proxy](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/proxy).